privacy-scaling-explorations/zkevm-specs/specs/mpt/account-leaf.md

  * `account_leaf_key_in_added_branch.rs`
  * `account_non_existing.rs`

-In the last section, we give an example of nonce modification proof.
+In the last section, we give an example of the nonce modification proof.

 ## Account key constraints